PROLOGUE

 Still young and good at playing make-believe, I pressed snooze on my inner alarm, dressed, adjusted the volume on my powerful hearing aids, surrendered my unemployment checks to Uncle Wendell, devoured Gulf Coast seafood and fried hush puppies, and gained weight pretending to spend summer vacation with my Southern relatives.

 “Gotcha a lil’ present, sweetie!”
 Wendell and Evelyn smoked pot.
-I didn’t like its bitter taste or smell, but I liked the amphetamine pill he brought me because I’d taken doctor-prescribed pep pills on and off since seventh grade for weight control.
+I didn’t like the bitter taste or smell of the joint they offered me, but I did like the amphetamine pill he brought me because I’d taken doctor-prescribed pep pills on and off since seventh grade for weight control.

-The powerful drug kept me awake writing a ten-page letter to my mother without mentioning being pregnant, but she knew.
-Before leaving California, suspecting the drug addict was the father, I confided in Stuart.
-He betrayed my confidence.
+The powerful drug kept me awake, writing a ten-page letter to my mother without mentioning being pregnant, but she already knew.
+Before leaving California, I’d confided in Stuart, and he told her, betraying my confidence.

 Pounding the steering wheel, Wendell raged, “That doctor’s a prick.
 Stinkin’ coward said he wasn’t willin’ to do nothin’ illegal.”

-Persuading me to come to Texas, crowing, “Don’t worry sweetie, I got connections,” the word abortion a mere abstraction, an idea unimagined in my mind.
-The doctor’s hands invading my body, pushing on my stomach made it seem more real.
+When he persuaded me to come to Texas, crowing, “Don’t worry, sweetie, I got connections,” the word abortion seemed only a mere abstraction.
+The doctor’s hands invading my body, pushing on my stomach, made it seem more real.

 Wendell found another connection, another prick who said no. He sulked and shouted obscenities at the physician.
 Maybe finding a willin’ doctor wasn’t as easy as he thought.